JeroenGar/sparrow/README.md

 ```

 ## Experiments
-All solutions from the comparative experiments in [TBA] can be found at
+All solutions from the comparative experiments in the paper can be found at
 [data/experiments](data/experiments).
 The accompanying [README](data/experiments/README.md) details how to perform an exact reproduction of any benchmark run.